 Selling old books can be a great way to earn a bit of extra cash and reduce your carbon footprint.

 Here are some places to try:

-Amazon (you would need to open a vendor account which would only be worth it if you have a lot of books to sell on a regular basis)
+- Amazon (you would need to open a vendor account which would only be worth it if you have a lot of books to sell on a regular basis)

-If you have exhausted your routes for donating old books or you've had something unfortunate happen to your books, like a spilled cup of coffee or a tear happy toddler you might like the ideas below for crafting and decorating with your books.
+Perhaps you've exhausted your routes for donating old books or had something unfortunate happen to your books (like a spilled cup of coffee or a tear-happy toddler).

-But there are also loads of great decorating ideas that keep your books in tact and readable!
+But there are also loads of great decorating ideas that keep your books intact and readable!

 Scroll further down if you want fun ideas for using books to decorate for the holidays!

 How to make a bookmark from a vintage book

 I love, love, love this idea.
 This is the best option to make good use of the most memorable part of the book if the pages themselves have been damaged.